Hachimantai City Museum

 This museum is located in Kamasuda, Hachimantai City.
 It houses a collection of materials about the culture and history of the old town, which grew up as a key transport center leading to Tsugaru and Akita.
 Its four permanent exhibitions are “Life and Culture in the Appikawa and Yoneshiro Watersheds,” “Lacquerware: Beauty in the Midst of Everyday Life,” “Carrying Past Ways of Life into the Present Day,” and “Literature, the Jomon Era, and Skiing.”
 Other exhibits include specially produced Appi lacquerware, everyday goods from the past, and items connected with Kojun, the 15th great high priest of Kan’eiji Temple Gokoku-in.

-- [Admission fee] 210yen, Junior High School Students Free
+- [Admission fee] 210yen, Junior high school students and below Free

 - Parking Lot